Senopiece/aistat/report.md

 ### --iters

 The bigger iterations you set, the more time program needs to complete, however, it is also more likely for it to generate better results.
+(Iterations are actually number of generations)

 Recommended to calculate the good iterations number using this formula:
 `1000*(melody_length + 10*gap_length)/(32*chord_duration)`.

 However, each melody is individual, so you may need a few more iterations to make it sound good, but sometimes a few less iterations will not affect the quality of the generated sound.

+Also you can stop program at any point by hitting ctrl+c, it will save the current result and terminate instantly.

+# key detection

+## idea

+Key is detected using [Krumhansl-Schmuckler algorithm](https://rnhart.net/articles/key-finding/) with simple profile coefficients from http://extras.humdrum.org/man/keycor/.

+Briefly, the idea of the algorithm is to iterate all 24 possible keys and calculate it's correlation with the melody.
+Then, choose the best fit.

+## detected keys
+- input1.mid : Dm
+- input2.mid : F
+- input3.mid : Em